 Dr. Raynor is a doctoral-prepared advanced practice nurse who completed her PhD in Nursing at the Medical University of South Carolina in Charleston, SC.
 She completed her post-master’s Psychiatric Nurse Practitioner Certification at Vanderbilt University in Nashville, Tennessee, and her Master’s in Nursing Administration at the University of Southern Mississippi.

-Dr. Raynor has returned to USC College of Nursing as a Clinical Assistant Professor.
+Dr. Raynor is currently Assistant Professor at the College of Nursing.
+She teaches graduate nurse specialty and core MSN courses.
 Earlier in her professional career, she worked for several years as a clinical instructor in Medical Surgical Nursing for the University of Southern Mississippi College of Nursing and the University of South Carolina College of Nursing.
 She left teaching after that time to pursue other practice related opportunities.
 Dr. Raynor has achieved a wealth of nursing experiences and expertise practicing in diverse inpatient and outpatient clinical settings.
-Her certification as a psychiatric nurse practitioner allows her to treat common mental health conditions across the lifespan by providing evidence-based pharmaceutical and non-pharmaceutical interventions.
+Her certification as a psychiatric nurse practitioner and advance practice addictions nurse allows her to treat common mental health conditions and co-occurring substance use disorders across the lifespan by providing evidence-based pharmaceutical and non-pharmaceutical interventions.
 She adopts a patient-centered approach to patient care and embraces motivational interviewing techniques to facilitate health behavior change.

-Dr. Raynor is an early career public health nurse scientist focusing on research, prevention, public advocacy, and health promotion initiatives for families affected by substance use disorders (SUD).
+Dr. Raynor is a public health nurse scientist focusing on research, prevention, public advocacy, and health promotion initiatives for families affected by substance use disorders (SUD).
 Ultimately, improvements in the health of families affected by substance use come from being in long-term recovery.
-Her dissertation research was focused on the development of self-care interventions for parents recovering from SUD with a goal of improving their long-term recovery outcomes and the health outcomes of their children.
-She desires to continue this work in providing quality mental health services, as well as local, state and national advocacy through SAMHSA MFP initiatives, education and research on behalf of this vulnerable population at large.
+Her research is focused on the development of self-care interventions for mothers and fathers recovering from SUD with a goal of improving their long-term recovery outcomes and the health outcomes of their children.

 Raynor, P. (2017).
 Care of the Transgender client during the process of transition: APRN considerations.
 Podium Presenter.
 SAMHSA MFP Institute, Washington, DC.